MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/row-action.md

 ---
-title: "Working with Row Actions"
+title: "Working with Row Actions in Xamarin.iOS"
 description: "This guide demonstrates how to create custom swipe actions for table rows with UISwipeActionsConfiguration or UITableViewRowAction" ms.prod: xamarin ms.assetid: 340FB633-0C46-40AA-9963-FF17D7CA6858